 Kristi Chester Vance (she/her) joined TREC in 2017 as part of our leadership development team, where she focuses on leadership training and coaching.
 She came to TREC after a sixteen-year career as the deputy director of Stand.earth, (formerly ForestEthics,) where she, her team, and their allies transformed the environmental practices of dozens of the biggest names in corporate America, worked with communities to protect themselves and the climate from the risks posed by using fossil fuels, and secured the protection of 65 million acres of forests.

 Kristi’s background includes many years of training in mindfulness with a focus on helping activists build practices that support their passions and commitment and resist burnout.
 In addition to her work at Stand.earth, Kristi is a co-founder of MOMS, an organization dedicated to stopping the chemical contamination of children, and a senior fellow in the Environmental Leadership Program.
 She is also a co-founder of Half-Full Communications, an award-winning design studio devoted to creating a more powerful voice for environmental and social justice advocates.

 Kristi holds a JBA from the University of Wisconsin-Madison in journalism and advertising, and completed a portfolio program in advertising and design at the Creative Circus.
 She is a certified professional coach and holds an executive certificate in non-profit leadership from Harvard.
-Kristi and her family live in Bozeman, Montana.
+Kristi and her family live in Bozeman, MT.
 In her free time, she can be found roaming the mountains or in a classroom making art with children.